graphql/graphql.github.io/site/learn/Learn-Queries.md

 This means that if we send two `incrementCredits` mutations in one request, the first is guaranteed to finish before the second begins, ensuring that we don't end up with a race condition with ourselves.

-### Fragments and type conditions
+## Inline Fragments

 Like many other type systems, GraphQL schemas include the ability to define interfaces and union types.
 [Learn about them in the schema guide.](/learn/schema/#interfaces)

-If you are querying a field that returns an interface or a union type, you will need to use _inline fragments_ to access data on the underlying concrete type.
+If you are querying a field that returns an interface or a union type, you will need to use *inline fragments* to access data on the underlying concrete type.
 It's easiest to see with an example:

 ```graphql
 # { "graphiql": true, "variables": { "ep": "JEDI" } }